This document describes recommendations to consider against password-spray attacks aimed at Remote Access VPN services in Secure Firewall.

 FTD Software:

-For full details and configuration guidance, please refer to the next documents:
+For full details and configuration assistance, refer to the documentation guides:

-If the threat detection features for Remote Access VPN services are not supported in your Secure Firewall version, implement the following hardening measures to lower the risk of impact from these attacks:
+If the threat detection features for Remote Access VPN services are not supported in your Secure Firewall version, implement hardening measures to lower the risk of impact from these attacks:

-For further details please refer to the Implement Hardening Measures for Secure Client AnyConnect VPN guide.
+For further details, refer to the Implement Hardening Measures for Secure Client AnyConnect VPN Guide.

-Users can experience inability to establish VPN connections with Cisco Secure Client (AnyConnect) when Firewall Posture (HostScan) is enabled on Secure Firewall.
-They can intermittently encounter an error message that states, "Unable to complete connection.
-Cisco Secure Desktop not installed on the client.".
+Users can experience the inability to establish VPN connections with Cisco Secure Client (AnyConnect) when Firewall Posture (HostScan) is enabled on Secure Firewall.
+It can intermittently encounter an error message that states, "Unable to complete connection.
+Cisco Secure Desktop not installed on the client."

 This behavior is a consequence of the successful exploitation of the vulnerability CVE-2024-20481 described next.